The Coal Loader has a range of ongoing events and activities that you can be involved with.

 This group was established in March 2018.
 Members meet Saturday mornings 9am - 11am and welcomes - new volunteers!

-Community volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
-Find out when the Nursery volunteers meet.
+Volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
+Find out more and come along when the Community Nursery volunteers meet.

 Bring your students on a school excursion to learn about all aspects of sustainability.
 The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community gardens; native bushland nursery; historical tunnels; Aboriginal engravings; the platform green roof; parklands and a beautiful bushland reserve right next door.
 Our historic 2.8ha waterfront site has been retrofitted with state-of-the-art sustainable technologies.